krwenholz/Resume/resume.md

 - 200 load balanced and performance managed interview engineers across dozens of content formats
 - 10s of thousands of successfully conducted interviews on a suite of modern interviewing tools
 - Eight happy and successful direct reports
+- Dozens of technical reviews and specifications with my own dirty engineering hands

 Engineering Manager\null\hfill March 2019 - March 2020